Hannah Arendt (film): Critical response

 Hannah Arendt received mostly positive reviews from critics.
-Rotten Tomatoes classified the film as "fresh" giving an 88% approval rating among 66 reviews, with a weighted average of 6.8/10.
+On Rotten Tomatoes it has an approval rating of 88% based on reviews from 66 critics, with an average rating of 6.8/10.
 The site's consensus reads: "Led by a powerful performance from Barbara Sukowa, Hannah Arendt does a commendable job of dramatizing the life of a complex public figure."
-On Metacritic, the film has a score of 69%, based on 17 critics, indicating "generally favorable reviews".
+On Metacritic, the film has a score of 69%, based on 17 critics, indicating "generally favorable" reviews.

 A.O.
 Scott of The New York Times wrote: "Hannah Arendt conveys the glamour, charisma and difficulty of a certain kind of German thought.
 Ms. Sukowa, compact and energetic and not overly concerned with impersonation, captures Arendt's fearsome cerebral power, as well as her warmth and, above all, the essential, unappeasable curiosity that drove her....
 Its climax, in which Arendt defends herself against critics, matches some of the great courtroom scenes in cinema and provides a stirring reminder that the labor of figuring out the world is necessary, difficult and sometimes genuinely heroic."

 Roger Berkowitz of The Paris Review wrote: "To make a film about a thinker is a challenge; to do so in a way that is accessible and gripping is a triumph.
 Hannah Arendt herself might have been surprised to learn that after fifty years of deadening controversy, it is a film that promises to provoke the serious public debate she sought in publishing her book."